In this section

 - Final Building/Plumbing

-Inspections need to be booked with the Council and, as the demand is heavy, the more notice provided the more likely it is that you will get the time required.
+Inspections need to be booked with the Council and, as the demand is heavy, the more notice provided the more likely it is that you will get the time you have requested.
 Inspections can be booked by phoning Customer Services at the Council on 03 687 7200.
-When you book you will need to provide the Building Consent number, the name and contact number of the person booking the inspection, the type of inspection, the address of the project and the name of the owner of the property.
+When you book you will need to provide the Building Consent number, the name and contact number of the person booking the inspection, the type of inspection, the address of the project and the name of the owner of the property and a relevant email address (for the inspection check list to be sent).

-Any safety equipment required for the inspection such as scaffolding or ladders is expected to be provided on site at the time of inspection.
-A copy of the Building Consent and approved plans must be on site at all times.
-It is preferable that the owner or representative of the owner (ie builder, plumber etc.) is on site for each of the relevant inspections as applicable.
+Any safety equipment or access required for the inspection to be carried out, such as scaffolding or ladders etc, is the responsibility of the contractors to provide, ensuring the inspection can be undertaken safely.
+A copy of the approved consented documentation (plans & specs) must be on site at all times and made available for the BCO to view.
+It is preferable that the owner or representative of the owner (ie Project manager, builder, plumber etc.) is on site for each of the relevant inspections as applicable.

-Please be aware that specific inspections may also be required to be undertaken by consultants, such as an engineer.
-These inspections are additional to those by Council.
+Please be aware that certain specific inspections may also be required to be undertaken by consultants, such as an engineer.
+These inspections are additional to those by Council and will be identified within the consented documentation.

-The owner or agent will be notified of the pass or fail of the inspection by telephone, fax, post, email or in person but you can also check the outcome at any time by contacting Building Unit at the Council, Ph (03) 687 7200.
+The owner or agent will be notified of the pass or fail of the inspection by telephone, post, email or in person but you can also check the outcome at any time by visiting the council website www.timaru.govt.nz or contacting Building Control Unit by Ph (03) 687 7200 or email email@example.com.

 During Restricted Building Work (RBW) Construction